Natural polynomials for Kerr quasi-normal modes: The radial problem with Confluent Heun Polynomials

 and $\vec{\tx{f}}$ has elements $\brak{y_{pk}}{f}$.
 In many cases, $\LcH$ will have many off-diagonal terms.
 This may be understood by recalling that $\mcL_{\xi}=(\tx{C}_0+\tx{C}_1 [1-\xi])+\mcD_\xi$~(i.e. \ceqn{p11}), and then applying the \cHp{} eigenvalue relationship to $\brak{y_{pk'}}{\mcL_\xi \,|\,y_{pk}}$, yielding

 In \eqn{LL-a}, $\alpha_p$ is defined by \eqn{alpha-p}.
 If $\alpha_p=0$, \eqnsa{cHpApx-b}{LL-a} yield that the \qnm{} separation constant is simply given by

 If a \qnm{'s} radial functions is well approximated by a single \cHp{}, then \eqn{cHpA} will be similarly approximate.
 When $\alpha_{p} \neq 0$, the off-diagonal elements of $\LcH$ will be proportional to $\brak{y_{pk'}}{\xi \,|\,y_{pk}}$.
-It was found in \PaperOne{} that $|\brak{y_{pk'}}{\xi \,|\,y_{pk}}|$ do not typically decrease in value as $|k'-k|$ increases.
-Consequently, $\LcH$ will typically not be non-band-diagonal when $\alpha_p\neq0$. \bpar{Polynomial / non-polynomial duality} From inspection of \eqn{LL-a}, it is clear that when $\alpha_p=0$, $\LcH$ is diagonal.
-This implies that $\LcH$ may be \textit{approximately diagonal} when $|\alpha_{p}|\ll 1$.
-This concept may be refined by defining \textit{pseudo-polynomial orders}, $\psp$ and $\psm$, such that $\alpha_{\pspm}$ is zero:
+It was found in \PaperOne{} that $|\brak{y_{pk'}}{\xi \,|\,y_{pk}}|$ do not typically decrease in value as $|k'-k|$ increases. \redoff{Consequently, $\LcH$ will typically be neither band-diagonal nor approximately diagonal when $\alpha_p\neq0$.} \bpar{Polynomial / non-polynomial duality} From inspection of \eqn{LL-a}, it is clear that when $\alpha_p=0$, $\LcH$ is diagonal.
+This implies that $\LcH$ may be \textit{approximately diagonal} when $|\alpha_{p}|\ll 1$. \redoff{In the case where $\alpha_p=0$, a finite subset of the solution space will be comprosed of polynomails, and the remainder will be an infinite set of non-polynomial functions.
+It happens that, when $\alpha_p \neq 0$, the solution space will typically be comprised of two qualitatively destict sectors: some solutions will be approximately polynomial in the sense that their series expansions converge quickly after some particular term, and other strongly non-polynomialsolutions whose series expansions converge relatively slowly (see e.g. the asymptotic analysis in Ref.~\cite{Nollert:1999ji}).
+Henceforth, we refer to the presence of these two solutions types as ``{polynomial / non-polynomial duality}\footnote{\redoff{We expect ``polynomial / non-polynomial duality'' to be related to the existence of quasi-bound states for $s=0$~\cite{Brito:2015oca,Vieira:2021nha}.}}''.} This concept may be refined by defining \textit{pseudo-polynomial orders}, $\psp$ and $\psm$, such that $\alpha_{\pspm}$ is zero:

 In \eqn{pspConstraint-b}, $\mu_{\pspm}$ has been rewritten using \eqn{p22b}.
 Solving for $\pspm$, one finds that